ibm-cloud-docs/containers/getting-started.md

    1. Select **Kubernetes** as your container platform and select the Kubernetes **version 1.15 or later**.
    2. Select **VPC infrastructure**.
    3. From the **Virtual Private Cloud** drop-down menu, select the VPC that you created earlier.
-   4. Fill out the cluster name, resouce group, and geography.
+   4. Fill out the cluster name, resource group, and geography.
    5. For the **Location**, select the zone for which you created a VPC subnet earlier.
 4. Select the **2 vCPUs 4GB RAM** worker node flavor.
 5. For the number of worker nodes, enter **1**.